Jerez-M/University-of-zimbabwe-backend/uz_backend_api/RULES.md

 Encourage constructive feedback and discussions during code reviews.

 ## Pull Requests:
-DO NOT WORK IN THE MAIN BRANCH, PRODUCTION BRANCH AND TEST BRANCH, ALSO DO NOT DIRECTLY PUSH TO THOS BRANCHES.
+DO NOT WORK IN THE MAIN BRANCH, PRODUCTION BRANCH AND TEST BRANCH, ALSO DO NOT DIRECTLY PUSH TO THOSE BRANCHES.
 THESE ARE FOR CI/CD.
 WORK IN THE development branch or create feature branch, push commits to that branch ALWAYS CREATE A PULL REQUEST TO THE TEST BRANCH AND WAIT FOR IT TO BE MERGED BY THE BRANCH MASTER AFTER THE CODE IS FULLY REVIEWED